Details of versioning

 As a data controller, the Customer is solely responsible for the notification obligations under the Personal Data Breach in accordance with the Data Protection Legislation, including providing any required notification to the supervisory authorities and Data Subjects (where applicable).

-Damages for breach of the obligations under this DPA shall be subject to ten (10) times the annual subscription services fee paid by the Customer to LightOn.
+Damages for breach of the obligations under this DPA shall be subject to ten (10) times the value of the packages that were bought during the last year by the Customer.

 The parties have signed this DPA through their respective authorised representatives.

 (DATE OF SIGNATURE) (DATE OF SIGNATURE)